saleh202274261/Bird-Species-Classification/README.md

 Project Description

-This project is a deep learning application that classifies bird species from images using a convolutional neural network (CNN) based on EfficientNetB0.
+This project is a deep learning application that classifies bird species from images using a convolutional neural network (CNN) based on EfficientNetB0 with transfer learning.
 The application includes a user-friendly GUI that allows users to upload bird images and receive accurate species predictions with confidence scores.

 Key Features: